jhauberg/xcdoctor/README.md

 ## Usage

-If `xcdoctor` was installed as expected, you can now run `xcdoctor`:
+If `xcdoctor` was installed as expected, you can then run `xcdoctor` from anywhere:

 ```shell
 $ xcdoctor --help
 ```

 ```console
 USAGE: xcdoctor <xcodeproj> [--verbose]